rackerlabs/support-how-to/content/cloud-servers/introduction-to-iptables.md

         /etc/init.d/iptables save

--   for Ubuntu
+-   for the Ubuntu operating system

         iptables-save > /etc/iptables.rules

--   for all other Distros
+-   for all other distributions

         iptables-save > /etc/sysconfig/iptables